List of Charmed characters: Leo Wyatt

-Leo Wyatt (played by Brian Krause) is the Halliwell sisters' whitelighter a guardian angel for good witches—who has the powers to orb, heal, sense, glamour and hover.
+Leo Wyatt (played by Brian Krause) is the Halliwell sisters' whitelighter, a guardian angel for good witches—who has the powers to orb, heal, sense, glamour and hover.
 Leo is introduced into season one as the sisters' handyman who is hired to fix up their house, but they later discover that he is actually their whitelighter.
 Leo's whitelighter duties often causes problems for his marriage to Piper and their family.
 Their relationship is the first of many conflicts between the Halliwells and The Elders.

 Dan Gordon

 Dan Gordon (played by Greg Vaughan) is a neighbor of the Halliwell sisters in the second season.
 In the first episode of the season, Dan moves into the house next-door to the sisters' with his niece Jenny.
+He was a baseball player who played second base for the Seattle Mariners until he blew out his knee sliding home, and he later became a construction worker.
 Dan and Piper start dating after Piper and Leo split up due to the strenuous nature his whitelighter duties place on their relationship.
 Dan doesn't know the sisters are witches and while dating Piper, he notices the oddity of the sisters' lives and often suspects that they are hiding something.
 Piper's sudden unexplained disappearances due to her duties as a good witch and her avoidance of his questions begins to frustrate Dan and make him feel uncomfortable in their relationship.

 Piper later breaks up with Dan and reconciles with Leo.
 However, Dan becomes suspicious of Leo and asks his brother-in-law who works for the State Department to check out Leo's army records.
 When his brother-in-law discovers that the young looking Leo was a soldier many decades ago in World War II, and died, Dan shares this information with Piper and is shocked to find out that she already knew.
 In the second season finale, Dan learns the truth about Piper and her sisters, after a wish granted by a genie (French Stewart) from Piper that Dan could "move on" with his life, turns him into an old man.
 Piper is heartbroken when Dan tells her that he wished he never found out because it freaks him out.
 To help ease Dan's mind, Piper wishes for the genie to make him forget about learning the truth and for him to truly move on with his life, which leads to Dan moving to Portland, Oregon after accepting a job offer there.